Elections in Tunisia: Presidential election of 2019

+Parliamentary election

 Presidential elections

 The president of Tunisia is directly elected by universal suffrage for a 5-year term.
 The president is elected by majority, with a second round with the top-two finishers if no candidate gets more than 50% of the vote in the first round.
 The first direct presidential election after the revolution was held in 2014.
 A person can not serve more than two terms as president, whether consecutive or not.

 Pre-revolution

 Prior to the revolution, the president was elected for five years.
 He appointed a prime minister and cabinet, who play a strong role in the execution of policy.
 Regional governors and local administrators are appointed by the central government.
 Mayors and municipal councils, which fill a local consultative role, are elected.
 This system was established by a provision of the country's Code of Personal Status, introduced by the former president Habib Bourguiba in 1956.
 Until 1999, prospective candidates were required to get the endorsements of at least 30 political figures.

 From 1956 to 1975, the president could run for reelection any number of times.
 In 1975—a year after winning his fourth term—Bourguiba was declared president for life.
 With Bourguiba's ouster in 1987, his successor, Zine El Abidine Ben Ali, pushed through amendments limiting a president to three five-year terms, with no more than two in a row.
 The maximum age for presidential candidates was set at 70.
 However, in 2002, a referendum abolished term limits for the presidency, and raised the maximum age to 75.